61130061/react-emoji-selectors/README.md

 Another option, if you would like to pass your own user data, you can pass array data of emoji through this props to show in recently section.
 - input `Array` e.g. `['🦁', '🦙', '👺']`

+### clearRecently (default: none)
+This function will be called when user click at the clear button when you use your own data in recentlyData.
+On the other hand, if you use `localStorage` (default setting) to collect recently data, you don't have to do anything.
+This function will delete data from `localStorage` by default.
+- input `function`

 ## 📱 MEmojiSelector Props (Mobile version)